-QVSTA started the initiative Who Can Shoot to connect content creators and their homes with brands to overcome the obstacles of remote productions.
+QVSTA started the initiative Who Can Shoot to connect content creators and their homes with brands to overcome current obstacles to make remote product photography a success.

 Many leading brands are now shooting remotely: Jacquemus shot Bella Hadid over FaceTime, Mango introduced the Mango Girls Diaries as a marketing story to cover activities done by models and creators at home.
 Zara, Acne Studios, Asos, and many others are shooting both their eCommerce images and social media content with talent at home.